BrighterCommand/Docs/contents/PolicyRetryAndCircuitBreaker.md

 Amongst the valuable uses of orthogonal requests is patterns to support Quality of Service in a distributed environment: [Timeout, Retry, and Circuit Breaker](PolicyRetryAndCircuitBreaker.html#using-brighter-s-usepolicy-attribute).

-Even if you don\'t believe that you are writing a distributed system that needs this protection, consider that as soon as you have multiple processes, such as a database server, you are distributed.
+Even if you don't believe that you are writing a distributed system that needs this protection, consider that as soon as you have multiple processes, such as a database server, you are distributed.

 Brighter uses [Polly](https://github.com/App-vNext/Polly) to support Retry and Circuit-Breaker.
 Through our [Russian Doll Model](BuildingAPipeline.html) we are able to run the target handler in the context of a Policy Handler, that catches exceptions, and applies a Policy on how to deal with them.

-## Using Brighter\'s UsePolicy Attribute
+## Using Brighter's UsePolicy Attribute

 By adding the **UsePolicy** attribute, you instruct the Command Processor to insert a handler (filter) into the pipeline that runs all later steps using that Polly policy.